NVSL/QuadClass-Resources/labs/Introduction-To-Eagle/Preparing-The-Board-For-Manufacturing.md

 ![](images/cam2_f360.png)

 Then click on the "load job -> Open Cam File".
-This will allow you to select the required the CAM `Eagle/CAM/jlcpcb-2layer-eagle9.cam`.
-Keep in mind that this CAM is for 2 layer PCB, for a 4 layer PCB for the quadcopter we will use a different CAM file.
+This will allow you to select the required the CAM `Eagle/CAM/pcbcart-4layer.cam`.
+Keep in mind that this CAM is for a 4 layer PCB, while we are working on a 2 layer PCB, so you will see some warnings.
+However, this CAM file is needed for eaglelint which will automatically check your schematic and board files.

 ![](images/cam3_f360.png)